pwjazz/mwanzia/README.markdown

 Mwanzia exports Java object models to JavaScript and makes certain methods available for remote invocation.
 In so doing, it attempts to match the client- side semantics to the server-side as closely as possible.
-The main difference is remote invocations are asynchronous, so there's some special syntax for dealing with them.
+The main difference is that remote invocations are asynchronous, so there's some special syntax for dealing with them.
 That's it.

 ### Namespaces